 Specialized microsized instruments are used during the surgery

-The latest minimally invasive surgical approaches require a Fluoroscopy–real-time x-ray and an operating microscope to help a surgeon effectively visualize the soft tissue and the bones.
+The latest minimally invasive surgical approaches require a Fluoroscopy–a real-time x-ray and an operating microscope to help a surgeon visualize soft tissue and bones effectively.

 The procedure is more effective